By J. L. Starkey

 My Smarmy Great-Great-Great-Great Uncle

 Oh, William…who were you, really?
-I want to believe you were good underneath it all, but you made it so difficult to believe that!
+I want to believe you were good underneath it all, but you made it so difficult to do that!

 William Muehleisen was in the news quite often, and maybe that is why I formed an opinion of him so quickly.
 Big-time printing hotshot, occasional gold prospector, ladies’ man…he was that guy.
 You know the one.
 I envisioned the town busybodies gossiping about him.
 They would whisper that it was just awful how both of that man’s wives had been unfaithful to him.
-They would say, “Poor thing…he’s been through TWO divorces, bless his heart, and you know he had that successful printing job, and he lost that too?
+“That poor man,” they would say.
+“He’s been through TWO divorces, bless his heart, and you know he had that successful printing job, and he lost that too?
 Oh my, and he’s a single dad…the poor dear.”

 Yes, it was time for William Muehleisen to reveal his shadow self .